bgree052/paintProgram/README.md

-A simple Paint program
+A simple Paint program.
-Needs openFrameworks to run
+Needs openFrameworks to run.